|

 them does not violate their right to Free Speech.)

-And because 500 people are
+And because 500

-probably still at work on e-mails
+at work on e-mails

 to explain why this would be baseless.